-We know that many providers you encounter will not treat you weight neutrally, which can be quite shaming at such a vulnerable time in your life.
+We know that many providers you encounter will not treat your weight neutrally, which can be quite shaming at such a vulnerable time in your life.
 We know that body shame may be something that has colored the way you have related to your body for a long time.

-Short term dieting can have negative results for our physical health and our emotional wellness.
+2. Short-term dieting can have negative results for our physical health and our emotional wellness.

 We rarely blame the diets when they don’t work; we usually blame ourselves.
 Dieting whittles away our sense of competence, our love for ourselves, and can amplify the distaste we might feel for the (truly) amazing bodies we have.

-Attunement with our bodies keeps us in relationship with the trust, curiosity and faith in ourselves that we were born with.
+Attunement with our bodies keeps us in a relationship with trust, curiosity, and faith in ourselves that we were born with.
 When we feel connected and worthy, we step into life’s challenges with more kindness and compassion for the journey.

 When we heal our relationship with food, allow our bodies to move for pleasure, and minimize the stress in our lives, our bodies flourish.

 Here are some suggestions to guide the way:

-Ask yourself: “If you lived in a compassionate, weight-neutral world, what would you want to do for yourself and your health?”
+- Ask yourself: “If you lived in a compassionate, weight-neutral world, what would you want to do for yourself and your health?”
 Then do that, just for you.

-Find a size-friendly provider.
+- Find a size-friendly provider.

-Remind yourself daily of the amazing ways your body is working for you right now.
+- Remind yourself daily of the amazing ways your body is working for you right now.
 Build amazement and trust in that.

 - Try this mantra on for size: May my love for my future child be mirrored in my love and respect for my body.